mpdf/mpdf.github.io/what-else-can-i-do/images.md

 ## Image data as a Variable

 A PHP variable containing image data can be passed directly to mPDF.
-You need to allocate the data to a class variable
+You need to allocate the data to an array item (changed in 7.0)

 (you can make any name up) e.g.

 {% highlight php %}
 <?php

-$mpdf->myvariable = file_get_contents('alpha.png');
+$mpdf->imageVars['myvariable'] = file_get_contents('alpha.png');
 {% endhighlight %}

-The image can then be referred to by use of "var:varname" instead of a file name, either in src="" or direct to Image() function e.g.
+The image can then be referred to by use of "var:varname" instead of a file name, either in `src=""` or direct to Image() function e.g.

 {% highlight php %}